Skip to main content

 With a conventional divorce, a judge has wide latitude to determine how to end your marriage.
 While you may not agree with a judge’s order, it is legally binding.
 With collaborative divorce, though, you have an opportunity to negotiate matters with your spouse.
 If you can reach an acceptable agreement, a judge is likely to respect it.

-Drawbacks of a collaborative divorce
+Drawbacks of a Collaborative Divorce

 One of the primary drawbacks of a collaborative divorce is that if you do not come to an agreement, you will need to start all over.
 You cannot go to court immediately after like you can with mediation.